This post may contain affiliate links.

 Creamy homemade nutella!
-Whip up the beloved chocolate hazelnut spread with just 6 ingredients for a healthier, and tastier version.
+Whip up the beloved chocolate hazelnut spread with just 6 ingredients.
 Made with toasted hazelnuts, semi-sweet chocolate, and a splash of honey for natural sweetness, this homemade nutella recipe is simple and delicious.

 a spoon with nutella dripping off of it into a clear glass jar set on a wood table